 The consolidated financial statements include the accounts of the Company and its subsidiaries.
-The Company owns 28% of the common shares of Allweiler Al-Farid Pumps Company (S.A.E.), an Egyptian Corporation and 44% of the common shares of Sistemas Centrales de Lubricación S.A. de C.V., a Mexican company.
+The Company owns 44% of the common shares of Sistemas Centrales de Lubricación S.A. de C.V., a Mexican company and 28% of the common shares of Allweiler Al-Farid Pumps Company (S.A.E.), an Egyptian Corporation.
 These investments are recorded in these financial statements using the equity method of accounting.
-Accordingly, \$5.4 million and \$4.1 million are recorded in other assets on the consolidated balance sheets at December 31, 2008 and 2007, respectively.
+Accordingly, \$6.6 million and \$5.4 million are recorded in other assets on the consolidated balance sheets at December 31, 2009 and 2008, respectively.
 The Company records its share of these investments' net earnings, based on its economic ownership percentage.
-Accordingly, \$1.5 million, \$1.5 million and \$0.3 million of earnings from equity investments were included as a reduction of selling, general and administrative expenses on the consolidated statements of operations for the years ended December 31, 2008, 2007 and 2006, respectively.
+Accordingly, \$1.5 million of earnings from equity investments were included as a reduction of selling, general and administrative expenses on the consolidated statements of operations for each of the three years ended December 31, 2009, 2008 and 2007, respectively.
 All significant intercompany accounts and transactions have been eliminated.